CKB1738/movieapp/ARCHITECTURE.md

 ### Business
 AccessUser class work togather with the Service class the interaction between the user interface and the stubs.

+Validator package contains two class, which can validate the field of user input and the email of user input.

 ### Objects
 Domain Specific objects, User class, Comment class and Movie class.